ICS Training Classes

-All classes will be held at the Emergency Response Center, 253 Wilson Lane in Soldotna.
+All classes will be held at Soldotna Elementary School, 162 Park Ave. in Soldotna next to the Kenai Peninsula Borough building.
 There is no cost or obligation for the course, however space is limited and minimum enrollments are required in order to conduct the course.

 Please click here to access the sign up form.
-You will receive an email confirmation with 48 hours.
+You will receive an email confirmation within 48 hours.

 Evacuation Advisories in progress